-Great Falls, MT, April 4, 2017—With flood season already upon us and wildfire season just around the corner, the Red Cross urges Montanans to get ready by downloading its free Emergency App today.
+Boise, ID, April 4, 2017—With flood season already upon us and wildfire season just around the corner, the Red Cross urges Idahoans to get ready by downloading its free Emergency App today.

 A recent survey by the Federal Emergency Management Agency (FEMA) found that nearly 60 percent of American adults have not practiced a disaster drill and that only 39 percent have developed emergency plans.
 If you consider that approximately 80 percent of Americans live in counties that have been hit with weather-related disasters since 2007, and that the number and severity of weather-related disasters are on the rise, this has to change.

-“When an emergency occurs, it’s important for families to stay safe and connected,” says Diane Wright, Executive Director of American Red Cross of Montana.
+“When an emergency occurs, it’s important for families to stay safe and connected,” said Nicole Sirak-Irwin, CEO of the American Red Cross of Idaho and Montana.
 “Our Emergency App does that and more.
 It covers 14 different types of disasters and lets users customize more than 35 emergency alerts so that they will know exactly what to do in the event of a local emergency.”

 “Family Safe” is a new, unique feature that allows the app user to notify loved ones who are in an area affected by an emergency or disaster.
 The recipient can instantly see the alert details as well as specific “what to do now” steps, and then respond with either “I’m safe” or “I’m not safe.”
 This feature works even if the recipient has not downloaded the Emergency App.